jlurbe/jlearning-monorepo/README.md

 - **Stats Dashboard:** Visualize your progress with stats for total, mastered, learning, and reviewing words.
 - **Modern UI:** Responsive, accessible, and themeable interface using Tailwind CSS and Radix UI components.
 - **End-to-End Testing:** Playwright-based E2E tests for frontend reliability.
+- **Modern Database Stack:** Migrated from TypeORM to Drizzle ORM with Turso (LibSQL) for better performance and type safety.

 ## 🛠️ Building for Production